suleymanarslan/notebook/languages.md

 synonyms:	wallow in, give oneself up to, give way to, yield to, abandon oneself to, give free rein to; More
 ```

+#### insidious

+Proceeding in a gradual, subtle way, but with harmful effects.

 #### lavish

 ```